JacobMuchori/phase-2-code-challenge/README.md

 ## Running the application
 To run the application:

-- Open a new terminal:
+- Open a new terminal and run:

       npm install

 This will install necessary dependencies.
+After this run:

-- npm start
+    npm start

 This opens our browser window to view the code challenge.